thu-vis/libsampling/README.md

 + multi-view Z-order sampling [5]
 + recursive subdivision based sampling [12]

-Our goal is to facilitate the using of the popular sampling methods in visualization, graphics, and data mining. **LibSampling** provides a simple python interface where users can easily apply it on their data, and we provide python source codes.
+Our goal is to facilitate the use of the popular sampling methods in visualization, graphics, and data mining. **LibSampling** provides a simple python interface where users can easily apply an appropriate sampling method to their data.

 ## Requirement